Eperiment69/Bigppbot/README.md

 $help : a very very basic help menu ,
 $gif_help: sends a list of all avaliable gifs commands

-there is also a not so very secret command that is... pretty nsfw to say the least and thats about it this bot is a combined effort of eperiment69, ryanGP-0 and mackdriod all 3 of us are very begineer programmers hence why the bot is so simple enjoy!
+there is also a not so very secret command that is... pretty nsfw to say the least and thats about it. this bot is a combined effort of eperiment69, ryanGP-0 and mackdriod all 3 of us are very begineer programmers hence why the bot is so simple. enjoy!